Yuqing He is strongly committed to the study of landscape architecture.

 “Apart from my study, I am also an international tutor, helping international students handle our learning environment and establish good learning habits.”

-Yuqing says she has started many initiatives and created opportunities for them to adapt and learn more.
+Yuqing says she has started many initiatives and created opportunities for the students to adapt and learn more.

-“I am actually more confident after one-and-a-half years of being a tutor, seeing how much I’ve been through and what I could achieve in the future.”
+“I am actually more confident after being a tutor, seeing how much I’ve been through and what I could achieve in the future.”

 She certainly has good role models in the School of Landscape Architecture.